sandsxd/ThesisCodeChallenge/README.md

 # ThesisCodeChallenge
-Webpage for Thesis's Code Challenge
+Web Page for Thesis's Code Challenge

 ## How to View:
 1. Clone/download the repository